Drakesinger/Linux-Drivers/README.md

 2. IOCTL

   Sadly this part failed due to my bad understanding of the `kbuild` system.
-  The information from Linux Driver Programming is not enough to be able to do this part and didn't have time yet to study the Linux Device Drivers book in full.
+  The information from Linux Driver Programming is not enough (for me) to be able to do this part and didn't have time yet to study the Linux Device Drivers book in full.
 3. System Calls

   Same as before, this part however looks very interesting and will surely be addressed soon.